JanssenProject/jans/docs/casa/plugins/cert-authn.md

 At a high level, certificate authentication is a method of verifying identity using digital certificates.
 Here, the client (user or device) provides a certificate to the server to prove its identity.
 A certificate contains information like a digital signature, expiration date, name of client (a.k.a subject), certificate authority (CA) name, serial number, and more, all structured using the X.509 standard.
 Actual authentication occurs in the SSL/TLS handshake, an important process that takes place before any relevant data is transmitted in a SSL/TLS session.

 The Casa client certificate authentication plugin allows users to enroll digital certificates and use them as a form of second-factor authentication in the Janssen server.
+This approach supports smart cards as well.

 ### Requisites